hashicorp/terraform-provider-tfe/website/docs/d/outputs.html.markdown

 This data source is used to retrieve the state outputs for a given workspace.
 It enables output values in one Terraform configuration to be used in another.

-The `values` attribute has been defined as sensitive because the workspace outputs may contain sensitive values and the provider protocol does not support marking values as [sensitive](https://www.terraform.io/docs/language/values/outputs.html#sensitive-suppressing-values-in-cli-output) after this information is known.
-You can access the subset of non-sensitive outputs using the `nonsensitive_values` attribute.
+~> **NOTE:** The `values` attribute is preemptively marked [sensitive](https://www.terraform.io/docs/language/values/outputs.html#sensitive-suppressing-values-in-cli-output) and is only populated after a run completes on the associated workspace.
+Use the `nonsensitive_values` attribute to access the subset of the outputs that are known to be non-sensitive.

 ## Example Usage